Shubham-SV/Online-Learning-Community-Using-Flask/README.md

 This is how project is solving the problems of students like :
 <br/>
 1. Read articles of their interest online anytime.
-2. Contribute article to discuss their knowedge
+2. Contribute article to discuss their knowedge.
 3. Discuss their questions category wise anytime with anyone.
 4. If do not have compiler , can compile and run code in more than 10 languages.
 5. Email system for alert.